-Indicator Possible reason Solution Ву Compressor is operating, cryogenic refrigeration not sufficient.
-Exclude all previous reasons of this list.
-Approved Customer Personnel sunicient.
+Indicator Possible reason Solution Ву Compressor is operating, cryogenic refrigeration not Exclude all previous reasons of this list.
+Approved Customer Personnel sufficient.
 Not correct maintenance.
-Check periodic maintenance work was made according to schedule (see "Maintenance Timetable" on page 80).
+Check periodic maintenance work was made according to schedule (see " Maintenance Timetable " on page 80).
 Approved Customer Personnel If the problem is still not solved, contact Bruker Service.
 Approved Customer Personnel A WARNING: Hot Surfaces Connecting line between rotary valve and cold head not mounted correctly at the cold head.
 Tighten the Aeroquip® connectors correctly.
 Check if the O-rings of the fitting are in correct position (see chapter "Mounting the Rotary Valve and Flex Lines" in the Service Manual).
 Bruker Service Low helium pressure inside the compressor helium circuit.
-Recharge helium of high purity (He 5.0, 99.999%).
+Recharge helium of high purity (He 5.0, 99.999 %).
 Refer to the supplied manual of the Cryogenic Refrigerator.
 Bruker Service Low helium pressure due to small leak inside the compressor helium circuit.
-Leak detection with leak detector at connectors, flex lines, inside compressor, cold head, rotary valve, connecting line.
+Leak detection with leak detector at connectors, flex lines, inside com- pressor, cold head, rotary valve, connecting line.
 Eliminate leak, if possible.
 Recharge helium of high purity (He 5.0, 99.999%).
 Refer to the supplied manual of the Cryogenic Refrigerator.
 Bruker Service High helium pressure inside the compressor.
 Vent helium to the set value.
 Refer to the supplied manual of the Cryogenic Refrigerator.
 Bruker Service

 Indicator Possible reason Solution Ву Continue of: Compressor is operating, cryogenic refrigeration not sufficient.
 Cold head contaminated.
 Remount the cold head.
 Pump and flush the cold head.
-See chapter "Procedure in case of Cryogenic Refrigerator failure" on page 78.
+See chapter "Proce- dure in case of Cryogenic Refrigerator failure" on page 78.
 Bruker Service Cold head defective.
 Replace the cold head.
 See chapter "Procedure in case of Cryogenic Refrigerator failure" on page 78.
 Bruker Service Cryogenic Refrigerator contaminated.
 Replace the complete Cryogenic Refrigerator.
-See chapter "Procedure in case of Cryogenic Refrigerator failure" on page 78 and "Mounting the Cryogenic Refrigerator Parts" on page 53.
+See chapter "Procedure in case of Cryogenic Refrigerator failure" on page 78 and see chapter "Mounting the Cryo- genic Refrigerator Parts" in the Service Manual.
 Bruker Service